ChiOkwuosa/python/3_Project/README.md

 - The least-paid skills for data analysts are Oracle, AWS, and R, which appear to be cloud and programming skills.

 # Lessons Learned from This Project
-- During my course of taking course and completing this project ive been able to understand python and its significance in data analysis.
-Some specific lessons learned are;
+During my course of taking course and completing this project I've been able to understand python and its significance in data analysis.
+Some specific lessons learned are:

 - I learned about various Python functions, the Python standard library, and libraries such as Pandas, Matplotlib, and Seaborn, and their overall importance in the data analysis process.